TomLiTao/Differentiable-Patterning/README.md

 # Differentiable-Patterning
 A collection of different projects and ideas that use differentiable programming to explore self organising systems with emergent pattern formation.
 Primarily for my PhD research.

-Built with JAX.
+The general idea is to build auto-differentiable complex systems that can be efficiently trained to yield specified (via data) spatio-temporal patterning.

 ## Requirements
  - tensorflow 2.13.0 (just for tensorboard logging)